TwitchLib/TwitchLib/README.md

   * OnNewSubscriber - Fires when new subscriber is announced in chat, returns Subscriber
   * OnReSubscriber - Fires when existing subscriber resubscribes, returns ReSubscriber
   * OnChannelStateChanged - Fires when channel state is changed
-  * OnViewerJoined - New viewer/chatter joined the chat channel room.
+  * OnUserJoined - New viewer/chatter joined the chat channel room.
-  * OnViewerLeft - Viewer/chatter left (PARTed) the chat channel.
+  * OnUserLeft - Viewer/chatter left (PARTed) the chat channel.
   * OnChatCommandReceived - Fires when command (uses custom command identifier) is received.
   * OnMessageSent - Fires when a chat message is sent.
   * OnUserStateChanged - Fires when a user state is received.